 - Children develop motor control and coordination from the center of their bodies outward.

-- Children develop motor skills involving reflexes, then large muscles, and then progress to smaller muscles.
+- Children develop motor skills involving reflexes, then large muscles, and then smaller muscles.
 The order in which these abilities develop is virtually the same for children around the world (e.g., they learn to lift their heads up before they learn to control their fingers).

 Physical well-being, health, and motor development are central to children’s learning experience and are building blocks to a lifelong active and healthy lifestyle.
 The development of young children’s physical and motor skills is often uneven.
 Growth spurts in physical development are common.
 Motor development is closely linked with children’s: